Jennifer Lopez & Alex Rodriguez Reportedly Buy $40M Estate On Miami’s Star Island

 When the home — which is on a 40,000-square-foot lot — was listed back in May, Jill Eber of The Jills Zeder Group described it as the “star of Star Island,” according to the publication.

-“It epitomises true indoor-outdoor living, offering the most sought-after mesmerising views of the Miami skyline, as well as magnificent sunsets,” she said.
+“It epitomizes true indoor-outdoor living, offering the most sought-after mesmerizing views of the Miami skyline, as well as magnificent sunsets,” she said.

-According to The Daily Mail, Eber labelled the abode “timeless” and said it “exudes elegance throughout” thanks to its masterful craftsmanship, high ceilings, expansive living areas and exquisite finishes.
+According to The Daily Mail, Eber labeled the abode “timeless” and said it “exudes elegance throughout” thanks to its masterful craftsmanship, high ceilings, expansive living areas and exquisite finishes.

-In the property’s master suite, residents have access to a walk in wardrobe, a study, and an outdoor terrace, while the suite’s bathroom boasts a steam shower and gigantic bath tub.
+In the property’s master suite, residents have access to a walk-in wardrobe, a study, and an outdoor terrace, while the suite’s bathroom boasts a steam shower and gigantic bath tub.

-The news source revealed that the home feels contemporary and modern but is also homely, thanks to its elegant decor which incorporates chandeliers, rich wood panelling, and floor-to-ceiling windows.
+The news source revealed that the home feels contemporary and modern but is also homey, thanks to its elegant decor that incorporates chandeliers, rich wood paneling, and floor-to-ceiling windows.
 In addition, the estate includes a guest house, which features two bedrooms, two bathrooms, two staff rooms, and a laundry room.

 Meanwhile, the expansive outdoor space is perfectly manicured, according to the newspaper, and encompasses a jacuzzi, fountain, and outdoor cabana, as well as a bar and seating area.

-As Harper’s Bazaar underlined, J-Lo and A-Rod first met in 2005 when Lopez was still married to Marc Anthony, but did not begin dating until 2017 when they re-connected after a coincidental meeting at a restaurant.
-In 2019 the pair — who each have two children from previous relationships — announced their engagement.
+As Harper’s Bazaar underlined, J-Lo and A-Rod first met in 2005 when Lopez was still married to Marc Anthony but did not begin dating until 2017 when they re-connected after a coincidental meeting at a restaurant.
+In 2019, the pair — who each have two children from previous relationships — announced their engagement.

 The famous duo have been going strong ever since, and in July, Jennifer shared a touching video tribute to her fiance on his 45th birthday, as The Inquisitr reported at the time.
-In the cute clip, which was set to 1967 Frankie Valli hit, “Can’t Take My Eyes Off Of You,” the pop star shared a series of photos looking back at her beau’s life.
+In the cute clip, which was set to 1967 Frankie Valli hit, “Can’t Take My Eyes Off of You,” the pop star shared a series of photos looking back at her beau’s life.